Absolut Vodka - Absolut [Something] (1979)

 The Absolut images serve an example of ads that appeal to our brain’s desire to acquire information.
 The illustrations are often outlines of ABSOLUT’s distinctive bottle shape, and usually require the viewer to study the ad for a second to see a pattern emerge.
 The ads often are visual puns of some sort, as well.
 The campaign was well-targeted to the way the human brain processes information.
 Whether the viewer was a vodka drinker or not, the nature of the images invited curiosity – difficult to glance past without taking a second look.

 2. Adaptation is key to relevancy

-The Absolut vodka campaign teaches as that a brand needs to adapt to live.
-Absolut was so successfull because it was able to stay relevant for many years, though shifting trends and times.
+The Absolut vodka campaign teaches us that a brand needs to adapt to live.
+Absolut was so successful because it was able to stay relevant for many years, though shifting trends and times.
 Staying aware of what the people are saying — and saying it back to them — is key to producing work that is part of the conversation.

 3. Evolution is essential

-Today, Absolut has even taken on the realm of experiential marketing.
+Today, Absolut has even taken on the realm of experiential marketing in order to reach millennials.
 Instead of commissioning something static, like a print ad or YouTube video, the vodka maker asks artists to create experiences – staying with their tradition of commissioning creative minds.
 Leveraging their already strong connection to nightlife, ABSOLUT selects artists to curate club-like events – that served Absolut Vodka drinks of course – and having a lasting impression on their audiences.